-Next, choose Peak Finder Settings from the Edit menu.
+Next, choose Peak Finder from the Options tab.
 The Edit Properties for Peak Finder settings dialog is displayed.

 Click the Show button at the top of the list of options.
 This will display a dialog that allows you to see the current histogram, and to understand the characteristics of each peak.